R

 After an operation completes, all failed files are listed with their error reasons.
 When any failure is access-related, a one-click Retry as Administrator option re-runs the failed paths with UAC elevation.

-Quick Cut, Quick Copy, Quick Paste, and Quick Delete are added directly to the Windows Explorer right-click menu.
+Copy, cut, paste, and delete are intercepted directly from your existing Explorer keyboard shortcuts.
 Copy and move use an adaptive engine that automatically selects the optimal transfer path.
-Delete enumerates the file tree in bulk before processing, avoiding Explorer's per-file shell-notification delay.
+Delete processes the file tree efficiently in bulk, which is significantly faster than Explorer on large file counts.

 Two-Mode Delete